Adam-Chamberlain/8-Week-SQL-Challenge/#7 - Balanced Tree Clothing Co/README.md

 # [Case Study #7: Balanced Tree Clothing Co.](https://8weeksqlchallenge.com/case-study-7/)

+This case study looks at data within an online clothing company.
+Clothes are broken down into categories and segments, and often times, multiple of the same type of clothing is bought in one transaction, so accurate financial info must be found by joining tables to identify categories and segments and using complex queries.

 ## A. High Level Sales Analysis
 ### 1. What was the total quantity sold for all products?